The video of Acea's history

 A special anniversary

-To mark the 115 years since its foundation, Acea unveiled a new logo during a celebration event attended by the Italian President of the Republic.
+To mark the 115 years since its foundation, Acea unveiled a new logo during a celebration event attended by the President of the Italian Republic.
 The new design symbolised the link between tradition and innovation.

 The video of Acea's history